Postpartum Depression

 Get Emergency Help

-Call 9-1-1 or visit the nearest emergency room if you have thoughts of hurting yourself or someone else.
+Call 911 or visit the nearest emergency room if you have thoughts of hurting yourself or your baby.

 Postpartum Support Group

 Attend a support group for postpartum depression if you’re anxious, angry or sad.
-You’ll get to share your thoughts and feelings with other moms who are having a similar experience.
+You’ll get to share your thoughts and feelings with other moms who have similar experiences.

 "This is not traditional depression.
 What these moms feel is isolation, anxiety and loss of confidence."